openkim/KIMkit/kimkit/Docs/quick_start.rst

 so that automated systems can submit and retrieve **KIMkit** content without needing to write to disk.
 The content of the item should be packaged as a tar archive and read into memory (e.g. by ``tar = tarfile.open(/path/to/tar_file.txz)``), to be passed into **KIMkit** along with a dictionary of all required and any optional metadata fields.
+If the item is from openkim.org it should come with a metadata file called kimspec.edn, which will be read automatically at import, so openkim items do not require a dictionary of metadata.

 .. code-block:: python